 GREED AND FEAR TRIUMPH IN THE END

 When I spoke to Macquarie Telecom’s CEO David Tudehope a number of years ago he evinced frustration that his company’s transformation from a telecom reseller into a software as a service cloud operator wasn’t being reflected in a growing share price.
-The company’s shares had slipped from about $7.50 five years ago when we covered it to as low as $5 and was edging their way back up in early 2016, but was stubbornly below $10.
+The small company’s shares had slipped from about $7.50 five years ago when we covered it to as low as $5 and was edging their way back up in early 2016, but was stubbornly below $10.

 Tudehope was also spruiking his company’s new customer service strategy of rigid adherence to the net promoter score system out of the US.
 Then he dropped his voice: “We went to Melbourne and spoke to The Oracle and he told us that we will be okay, because fear and greed will attract the fund managers in the end.”